 Career Transformation Ministry

 Transform your career in light of scripture.
 Career Transformation Ministry provides practical guidance with the use of scripture to support job seekers in finding and transitioning to a new position.
 Examples of topics include: resume assistance, networking best practices and interviewing skill development.
 You are invited to join anytime.
-Meetings are on Mondays from 7:00 pm to 8:15 pm at St. Francis of Assisi Catholic Church on DeZavala Road in the St. Martha Room of the San Damiano building.
+Meetings are on Mondays from 7:00 pm to 8:15 pm at St. Francis of Assisi Catholic Church on DeZavala Road in the St. Anthony Room of the San Damiano building.
 Scripture is discussed as it pertains to those looking for their next career.
 This ministry is open to anyone regardless of faith or job needs.
 For more information, please visit us at: www.crossroadscareer.org.

 Disability Advocacy Ministry (Special Needs)